Skip to main content

 Quick Answer

-Choose Notion if you care most about flexible editorial planning and teams planning editorial calendars.
+Start with Notion if its strongest fit is your current bottleneck: flexible editorial planning for teams planning editorial calendars.

-Choose CoSchedule if you care most about marketing calendar focus and marketing teams planning campaigns.
+Start with CoSchedule if its strongest fit is your current bottleneck: marketing calendar focus for marketing teams planning campaigns.

 Pricing